rahul08M/py-shinigami-notebook/mongodb/readme.md

 # mongo with python

-### MongoDB is a popular NoSQL document-oriented database system that uses a flexible JSON-like data model and can scale horizontally across multiple servers.
+### MongoDB is a popular NoSQL document-oriented database system that uses a flexible JSON-like data model and can scale horizontally across multiple servers

 ## prerequisite